Family Planning

 Provider Resources

-Contractors can get voucher documents from their program contract manager.
+Grantees can get voucher documents from their program contract manager.

-Frequently Asked Questions (FAQ) for HHSC Family Planning Program (FPP)
+Frequently Asked Questions (FAQ) for HHSC FPP

-Q: Who can provide FPP services?
+Who can provide FPP services?

-Q: What services are covered in FPP?
+What services are covered in FPP?

 • Contraceptive services